cerad/sp2018/README.md

 * Combine new/create and edit/update

 Going back and forth on form standardization.
 Where to put styling and where to put actions?

+### Project

+Got rid of the var doc annotations in Project.
+Replaced with return types.
+Need to be very careful with nulls.
+Need to look at returning arrays of a given type.
+Still not sure if this is a good idea or not.
+Empty form text strings return null not an empty string. empty_data fixes that

+What about non-set dates?
+Hard to initialize new dates.

+And existing data is a problem though can tweak getters to return proper data types.